Linwei94/NCI-Gadi-tutorial/README.md

 2. With a simple `qsub job.sh` command and your experiment can run.
 You can also try to monitor your job with `qstat`.

 For more details, please refer to the [official help doc](https://opus.nci.org.au/display/Help/Gadi+User+Guide).
 Wish you luck in your research.

+## Additional help scripts
+If you want to submit all jobs in a folder, you can easily put the `help.sh` file in the jobs folder and run `bash ./help.sh`